Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Materials and methods

-We frame the prediction of DIC values from spike trains as a supervised learning task.
-Specifically, we aim to learn a parametric function $f_\theta$ such that:

-where the input $x = [t_1, t_2, \dots, t_{N_\text{spikes}}]$ is a variable-length sequence of spike times, and the output $\hat{g}^* = (\hat{g}^*_\s, \hat{g}^*_\us)$ is an estimate of the true target values $g^*$.
-The notation $1 \times *$ emphasizes the arbitrary length of the input sequences of a single measure per element.
-This regression task poses two main challenges: (1) the input sequences are of variable-length, while deep neural networks typically require fixed-size inputs; and (2) learning meaningful latent representations from raw spike data, without relying on manually engineered summary statistics, is inherently difficult.
+We frame the prediction of DIC values from spike trains as an amortized posterior approximation problem~\cite{cranmerFrontierSimulationbasedInference2020}.
+Rather than learning a point estimate, we aim to learn a parametric conditional density $p_\theta(g^* \mid x)$ over the slow and ultra-slow DIC targets $g^* = (g_\s(\Vth);~g_\us(\Vth))$, given a variable-length spike train $x = [t_1, t_2, \dots, t_{N_\text{spikes}}]$.
+This formulation naturally accounts for degeneracy in the DIC space, as multiple DIC configurations may be compatible with a given spike train.
+At inference time, plausible DIC targets are obtained by sampling from the learned conditional density.
+This poses two main challenges: (1) the input sequences are of variable length, while deep neural networks typically require fixed-size inputs; and (2) learning meaningful latent representations from raw spike data, without relying on manually engineered summary statistics, is a key design objective.

-To address these challenges, we design an encoder-decoder architecture that transforms raw spike trains into fixed-dimensional latent representations, from which the DIC values are regressed.
+To address these challenges, we design an architecture combining an attention-based encoder that maps raw spike trains into a fixed-dimensional latent representation, and a normalizing flow decoder that parameterizes the conditional density over DIC values given this representation.